Yoast/wordpress-seo/packages/ui-library/src/elements/progress-bar/docs/component.md

-The progress bar is a visual element designed to provide users with feedback on the completion status of a task or process.
-Its purpose is to enhance the user experience by conveying progress, instilling a sense of completion, and managing user expectations.
+Progress bars are visual elements designed to provide users with feedback on the completion status of a task or process.
+They enhance the user experience by conveying progress, imparting a sense of completion, and managing user expectations.